blaiszik/microstack/README.md

-# ATOMICS - AI Materials Scientist
+# ATOMIC - AI Materials Scientist

 A CLI agent for analyzing atomic surfaces using Machine Learning Potentials, with experimental validation and AI-generated scientific reports.